wbotelhos/blog/content/articles/graphql-with-absinthe-on-phoenix-query-and-dataloader.md

 end
 ```

-Now the field `books` accepts a `limit` argument and resolve the query via our Resolver module:
+Now the field `books` accept a `limit`` argument and resolve the query via our Resolver module:

 ```elixir
 # lib/app/graphql/resolvers/book.ex